AndreBryant/midi-spec-webpage/README.md

 It is a static webpage and only uses vanilla HTML, CSS, and JavaScript.

-The page can be visited [here](https://embryzon.github.io/midi-spec-webpage)
+The page was deployed via GitHub Pages and can be visited through [this link](https://embryzon.github.io/midi-spec-webpage).